-In June 1998, the FASB issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
+In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
 This Statement requires that all derivative instruments be recorded on the balance sheet at their fair value.
-Changes in the fair value of derivatives will be recorded each period in current earnings or other comprehensive income, depending on whether a derivative is designated as part of a hedge transaction and, if it is, the type of hedge transaction.
-The new rules will be effective the first quarter of 2000.
-The Company is in the process of determining the impact of this new standard and anticipates that it will not have a material impact on the Company's financial results when effective.
+Changes in the fair value of derivatives will be recorded each period in current earnings or other comprehensive income.
+The new rules will be effective the first quarter of 2001.
+The Company is in the process of determining the impact of this new standard and, based on current market conditions, anticipates that the new rules will not have a material impact on the Company's financial results when effective.

-YEAR 2000
+Year 2000

 The Year 2000 (Y2K) issue is the result of computer programs being written for, or microprocessors using, two digits (rather than four) to define the applicable year.
 Company computer programs that have date-sensitive software may recognize a date using "00" as the year 1900 rather than the year 2000, which could result in system failures or miscalculations.
-The Company is currently working to mitigate the Y2K issue and has established processes for assessing the risks and associated costs.
+The Company continues to work on mitigating the Y2K issue and has assessed the risks and associated costs.

-The Company categorizes its Y2K efforts as follows: hardware, software, embedded processors, vendors and customers.
-Progress in assessing and remediating information technology systems (hardware and software) and non-information technology systems (embedded processors) will be tracked in phases including assessment, identification of non-compliant systems, remediation, testing and verification.
-Hardware, software and embedded processors have been assessed and remediation is in progress.
-The Company expects that a large portion of the Company's internal remediation work will be completed by year end 1998.
-The Company will use internal and external resources to remediate and test its systems, and to develop contingency plans to mitigate risks associated with the Y2K issue.
+The Company categorizes its Y2K efforts as follows: hardware, software, embedded processors (located in manufacturing and distribution equipment and facilities), vendors and customers.
+Progress in assessing and remediating information technology systems (hardware and software) and non-information technology systems (embedded processors) continues to be tracked in phases including assessment, identification of non-compliant systems, remediation, testing and verification.
+The risks associated with hardware, software and embedded processors have been assessed and the Company estimates that approximately 99% of its Y2K projects have been completed as of the end of the third quarter of 1999.
+The remaining projects (which are not considered to be critical) will be completed by year end.
+Recent acquisitions, including Stimsonite, Spartan International and the Zweckform venture, have also been included in the Company's Y2K efforts and remediation and testing are progressing within these businesses.
+The Company continues to use internal and external resources to remediate and test its systems.

-The Company has initiated communications with significant vendors and customers to coordinate the Y2K issue, and is in the process of determining the Company's vulnerability if these companies fail to remediate their Y2K issues.
-There can be no guarantee that the systems of other companies will be timely remediated, or that other companies' failure to remediate Y2K issues would not have a material adverse effect on the Company.
+The Company continues to exchange Y2K status information with significant vendors.
+The process for determining the Company's risk with respect to significant vendors includes assessment, analysis of responses to questionnaires and follow-up communication.
+The Company also continues to exchange Y2K information with significant customers to minimize risks associated with the Company's relationships with business partners.
+Although the Company will continue to monitor third party responses, there can be no guarantee that the systems of other companies, including utilities, will be remediated on a timely basis, or that other companies' failure to remediate Y2K issues would not have a material adverse effect on the Company.